Everything you need to groom your own brows at home | CNN Underscored

 The Tweezerman Ultra Precision Slant ($35; nordstrom.com)

-“Two precision tweezers I love are The Tweezerman Ultra Precision Slant and the Rubis Classic Slant Tweezers,” says Kimiko Vincent.
+“Two precision tweezers I love are the Tweezerman Ultra Precision Slant and the Rubis Classic Slant Tweezers,” says Kimiko Vincent.
 “After tweezing at home, avoid applying any harsh products around the area.
 A touch of simple aloe vera gel can calm any redness if needed.”

 Rubis Switzerland Slant Tweezers ($43; amazon.com)

 “I use the Rubis classic steel tweezers on myself and have several pairs in my makeup kit for clients,” says Lucero.
 “They are made of high-quality surgical steel, so you can disinfect and sterilize without a problem.
-The slanted tip is ideal for removing ingrown hairs, splinters, and stubborn brow hairs.”
+The slanted tip is ideal for removing ingrown hairs, splinters and stubborn brow hairs.”

 Joey Healy Grooming Dermablade Trio ($18; amazon.com)